thetemplates/python-basic/README.md

 <br>

-Subsequently, run a container, an instance, of the image `fundamentals` via:
+Subsequently, run a container, i.e., an instance, of the image `fundamentals` via:

 <br>